lizkovalchuk/Tutorials/angluar/angular-notes.md

 ### __Compiling TypeScript__

-You need to compile you `.ts` files, and the `tsconfig.json` files let programmers write down all the compiler settings they want.
+You need to compile you `.ts` files, and the `tsconfig.json` file lets programmers write down all the compiler settings they want.
 For Angular projects there are a number of specific settings that need to be configured in a project's `tsconfig.json`.

 ```js
 {